Please be fair to the author. Pay your Shareware Fee HERE and receive a copy of CPH by download.

 Since a typical log suite can solve for 3 or 4 minerals at best, you need to chose the dominant minerals and zone your work carefully.
 If you have additional useful log curves, you might try for more minerals or set up several 4 mineral models in a probabilistic solution.
 A good core or sample description will help you choose a reasonable mineral suite.

 Sometimes lithology is determined by triggers.
 For example, where basalt beds are interspersed between conventional granites or quartzites, it is easy to use the PE or density logs to trigger basalt, leaving the remaining minerals to be defined by a two or three mineral model.
-This approach is widely used in sedimentary sequences to trigger anhydrite, coal, or salt, and was described in Chapter Seven.
+This approach is widely used in sedimentary sequences to trigger anhydrite, coal, or salt.

 Two crossplots are useful for rock identification in metamorphic rocks, as shown below.
 The math for running two and three mineral models was shown earlier in this Chapter.